mremi/ContactBundle/README.md

 > If your are in debug mode (see your front controller), the HTML5 validation
 > can be disabled by adding `?novalidate=1` to the URL.

+## Events

+The contact controller dispatches 3 events during the index action:

+1. ContactEvents::FORM_INITIALIZE occurs when the form is initialized
+2. ContactEvents::FORM_SUCCESS occurs when the form is submitted successfully
+3. ContactEvents::FORM_COMPLETED occurs after saving the contact in the contact form process

+Each one allows you to customize the default workflow provided by this bundle.